Free Church Budgeting Template and Guide

 7. Investment Income

 When it comes to putting money aside for the future, it’s important to place the funds in interest-bearing accounts.
-This way the funds grow as you wait to use them.
+This helps the funds grow as you wait to use them.

 There are also other investments you can make as a church, such as investing in a coffee shop or a bookstore in or near your church.
 These businesses can help generate income for the church.